jasp-stats/jaspProcess/inst/help/BayesianProcess.md

 			- Moderator: The path is moderated by a third variable.
 Adds a direct path from the `Process Variable` and the interaction between the `Process Variable` and `From` to the `To` variable.
 			- Confounder: The path is confounded by a third variable.
 Adds a direct path from the `Process Variable` both to `From` and `To`.
 			- Direct: Adds a direct path from `From` to `To`.
-	- Model number: Models can be specified by choosing a `Hayes model number` and adding the required variables to assignment boxes.
+	- Hayes configuration: Models can be specified by choosing a `Hayes configuration number` and adding the required variables to assignment boxes.
 		- Independent X: The independent (exogenous) variable.
 		- Mediators M: Mediator variables.
 		- Moderator W: First moderator variable.